 Close to the Edwardian seaside resort of Hardelot in the Pas de Calais northern region of France lies the beautiful golf course, Les Pins.
 The course is delightfully set amongst the dunes and a glorious pine forest.
-The club was originally founded in 1905 and, in 1931, it was re-designed by Tom Simpson.
+The club was originally founded in 1905, but today's golf offering was re-imagined by Tom Simpson in 1931.

 Les Pins hosted the Nations Cup in 1972 and the Philip Morris International in 1974, and whilst it no longer features on the professional circuit, it presents a good test for all levels of golfer.
 The course rewards careful golf and although the 1st provides a deceptively wide fairway, the following holes become more testing as the pine forest, through which the course meanders, encroaches.